oap-project/oap-mllib/README.md

 OAP MLlib adopted oneDAL as implementation backend. oneDAL requires enough native memory allocated for each executor.
 For large dataset, depending on algorithms, you may need to tune `spark.executor.memoryOverhead` to allocate enough native memory.
 Setting this value to larger than __dataset size / executor number__ is a good starting point.

+OAP MLlib expects 1 executor acts as 1 oneCCL rank for compute.
+As `spark.shuffle.reduceLocality.enabled` option is `true` by default, when the dataset is not evenly distributed accross executors, this option may result in assigning more than 1 rank to single executor and task failing.
+The error could be fixed by setting `spark.shuffle.reduceLocality.enabled` to `false`.

 ### Sanity Check

 #### Setup `env.sh`